cocos/cocos-docs/en/extension/extension-workflow.md

 Don't forget to use `Editor.log`, `Editor.success` (Reference at [Console API](api/editor-framework/main/console.md#)) to notify user when you done something automatically.

-The `Editor.projectPath` in the example above will return the absolute path of current project, you can find the details in [Editor API](api/editor-framework/main/editor.md).
+The `Editor.Project.path` in the example above will return the absolute path of current project, you can find the details in [Editor API](api/editor-framework/main/editor.md).

 An alternative way is put the logic in a menu item instead, For example in [Your First Extension](your-first-extension.md), we define a `main-menu` field and the action for trigering IPC event in `package.json`: